dpnm-ni/ni-auto-scaling-public/README.md

-# ni-auto-scaling-module-public
+# ni-auto-scaling-module
 NI-Auto-Scaling-Module applies auto-scaling to SFC in the OpenStack testbed.
 SFC consists of multi-tier VNF instances and this module applies auto-scaling by choosing a tier and performing an scaling action to the SFC.

 ## Main Responsibilities
 Threshold or RL-based Auto-Scaling module
-- Provide APIs to do auto-scaling by threshold or Deep Q-networks (DQN)
+- Provide APIs to do auto-scaling by threshold or Deep Q-network (DQN)
 - Provide APIs to get auto-scaling processes running in environment
 - Provide API to delete an auto-scaling process running in environment